Simplify infrastructure self-service with Blueprints

 Overall, DevOps engineers accounted for the largest percentage in four out of eleven stress symptoms.

-This may result from the fact that IT and DevOps engineers combined create the largest professional group that wouldn’t feel safe reporting stress issues to their employers, 45% of IT and 44% of DevOps.
+This may be related to the fact that IT and DevOps engineers combined represent the largest professional group that is uncomfortable reporting stress issues to their employers — 45% of IT and 44% of DevOps.
 For the non-IT sector, the number is only 26%.

 Reporting stress issuess - stress in IT report

-DevOps engineers are also the largest group whose members don’t know whether or not their organizations provide mental health support (29%).
-Plus, the smallest percentage of this professional group works in companies that do provide such programs (37%).
+DevOps engineers top the list for not knowing whether their organizations provide mental health support (29%).
+Additionally, the smallest percentage of this professional group works in companies that provide such programs (37%).

 Is your workplace providing mental health support - stress in IT report